 We are now ready to define generalized notions of composition series and filtrations over a subcategory.
 To help motivate the lattice-theoretical versions, we give the versions for objects in abelian categories first.

 \begin{definition} Let $\mathcal{D}$ be a subcategory of $\Cat$ which is closed under isomorphisms.
-Let $X$ be an object of $\Cat$ and let $\Delta$ be a subobject chain of $X$. \begin{enumerate} \item We say that $\Delta$ is a \textdef{lower $\mathcal{D}$-filtration} if $\Delta$ is subobject cocomplete and every object in $\fac^-(\Delta)$ is in $\mathcal{D}$.
-If an addition every object in $\mathcal{D}$ is simple in $\Cat$, we say that $\Delta$ is a \textdef{lower compositition series}. \item We say that $\Delta$ is an \textdef{upper $\mathcal{D}$-filtration} if $\Delta$ is subobject complete and every object in $\fac^+(\Delta)$ is in $\mathcal{D}$.
-If an addition every object in $\mathcal{D}$ is simple in $\Cat$, we say that $\Delta$ is an \textdef{upper compositition series}. \item We say that $\Delta$ is a \textdef{$\mathcal{D}$-filtration} (respectively a \textdef{composition series}) if $\Delta$ is subobject bicomplete and is a lower $\mathcal{D}$-filtration (respectively a lower composition series). \end{enumerate} \end{definition}
+Let $X$ be an object of $\Cat$ and let $\Delta$ be a spanning subobject chain of $X$. \begin{enumerate} \item We say that $\Delta$ is a \textdef{lower $\mathcal{D}$-filtration} if $\Delta$ is complete and every object in $\fac^-(\Delta)$ is in $\mathcal{D}$.
+If in addition every object in $\mathcal{D}$ is simple in $\Cat$, we say that $\Delta$ is a \textdef{lower composition series}. \item We say that $\Delta$ is an \textdef{upper $\mathcal{D}$-filtration} if $\Delta$ is cocomplete and every object in $\fac^+(\Delta)$ is in $\mathcal{D}$.
+If an addition every object in $\mathcal{D}$ is simple in $\Cat$, we say that $\Delta$ is an \textdef{upper composition series}. \item We say that $\Delta$ is a \textdef{$\mathcal{D}$-filtration} (respectively a \textdef{composition series}) if $\Delta$ is subobject bicomplete and is a lower $\mathcal{D}$-filtration (respectively a lower composition series). \end{enumerate} \end{definition}